SUBJECTS — Drama/England;

 There is some carousing but it is not a major part of the movie.

 Most high school students read this play and the film helps them access the language and understand the themes.
 It is appropriate to see the film prior to reading the play or while it is being read, as long as watching the movie does not serve as a substitute for reading.
-Before watching the movie, set the scene for your child and tell him or her about the law of unintended consequences (whether or not what you do has the effect you intend, it will have consequences that you don’t expect and therefore don’t intend).
+Before watching the movie, set the scene for your child and tell him or her about the law of unintended consequences (whether or not what you do has the effect you intend, it will have consequences that you don’t expect – and therefore don’t intend — which may not be desirable).
 The Helpful Background section offers a concise interpretation of the play which is relevant to many teenagers.
 After the movie, ask and help your child to answer the Quick Discussion Questions.

 There is a reason why this play is the most famous in the English language.
 If your child gets into it, go over as many of the Discussion Questions as you can.